zhangster12/Obsidian-BJJ-Notes/Transitions/Arm Drag.md

 	- 1 hand at armpit, other at triceps
 	- 1 hand at triceps other at wrist
 - Bring your chest to their triceps
+# Keys
+As competitors have gotten more aware of <u>Arm Drags</u>, they’ve gotten better at keeping their elbows tight.
+To separate the elbow from the body, the guard player should use their outside hand to turn the knuckles of the passer down, thereby internally rotating the shoulder.
+This exposes the armpit, allowing the guard player to drag the passer across quickly to complete the <u>Arm Drag</u>.
+Lastly, in Butterfly and Butterfly-Half Guard, the guard player should pull the outside foot out so that they’re perpendicular to the passer as they’re dragging the arm.
+Additionally, Arm Drags can be executed on either side: for example, if the passer keeps their elbow tight after an attempt, the guard player can drag the opposite arm.
 # Links

 ## Guards